Latvia bans Russian television channel RT

 Along with being a news executive, Kiselev is a widely-known journalist and a TV presenter in Russia.
 He is subject to sanctions in all EU territory.
 Latvia said it would inform media regulators in other EU member nations of its decision and is urging them to also ban RT.

-The action, made possible by amendments to Latvia’s electronic media law adopted this month, will take effect after its officially noticed and will remain valid while Kiselev faces EU’s sanctions.
+The action, made possible by amendments to Latvia’s electronic media law adopted this month, will take effect after it is officially noticed and will remain valid while Kiselev faces EU’s sanctions.

 RT is widely seen in Latvia and in Baltic neighbors Estonia and Lithuania as a Kremlin propaganda tool aiming to influence the region’s sizable ethnic Russian minority.